The rates of growth in an acylindrically hyperbolic group: Lower bound of a growth rate

-\begin{prop}[Lower bound of growth] Suppose $G$ acts on a $\delta$-hyperbolic space $X$ such that the action is D-uniformly WPD and non-elementary.
-Suppose $D \ge 50 \delta$.
-Assume that there exists a constant $M$ such that for any finite generating set $S$ of $G$, $S^M$ contains a hyperbolic element on $X$.
+\begin{prop}[Lower bound of growth] Suppose $G$ acts on a $\delta$-hyperbolic space $X$.
+Let $D(\epsilon)$ be a function for WPD.
+Assume that there exists a constant $M$ such that for any finite generating set $S$ of $G$, the set $S^M$ contains a hyperbolic element $h$ that is $D$-WPD.

 Set